 A High Bar for Overturning Fiduciary Decisions

 Trust administration often requires judgment calls.
-A trustee may need to shift funds between principal and income, or decide how much weight to give competing interests among beneficiaries.
+A trustee may need to shift funds between principal and income.
+The trustee may also need to decide how much weight to give competing interests among beneficiaries.
 This statute protects those decisions from being overturned simply because a judge would have chosen differently.

 A court shall not change a fiduciary's decision to exercise or not to exercise a discretionary power conferred by this article unless it determines that the decision was an abuse of the fiduciary's discretion.
 A court shall not determine that a fiduciary abused its discretion merely because the court would have exercised the discretion in a different manner or would not have exercised the discretion.

 A.R.S. § 14-7404(A)That standard matters for both trustees and beneficiaries.
-It gives trustees confidence to make reasonable allocation decisions without constant fear of litigation.
-And it assures beneficiaries that courts can still intervene when a trustee crosses the line into genuine abuse.
+It gives trustees confidence to make reasonable allocation decisions.
+They do not need to fear constant litigation.
+It also assures beneficiaries that courts can still step in when a trustee crosses the line.
+A fiduciary who chooses to exercise a discretionary power in good faith is protected under this framework.

 What Happens When a Court Finds Abuse

 If a court determines that abuse of discretion occurred, it does not simply void the decision.
-The statute lays out a structured remedy: restore the beneficiaries to the positions they would have occupied.
-That may mean requiring the fiduciary to make a distribution, withhold future distributions from a beneficiary who received too much, or in serious cases, pay from the fiduciary's own funds.
+The statute lays out a structured remedy.
+The goal is to restore the beneficiaries to the positions they would have occupied.
+That may mean requiring the fiduciary to make a distribution.
+It could also mean withholding future distributions from a beneficiary who received too much.
+In serious cases, the fiduciary may need to pay from their own funds.

 To the extent that the abuse of discretion has not resulted in a distribution to a beneficiary or a distribution that is too small, the court shall require the fiduciary to distribute from the trust to the beneficiary an amount that the court determines will restore the beneficiary, in whole or in part, to that person's appropriate position.

 A.R.S. § 14-7404(C)(1)Fiduciaries can also seek advance approval.
-By filing a petition describing a proposed exercise of discretion, a fiduciary can ask the court to rule on whether the action would constitute abuse.
-If the petition includes sufficient information, the burden shifts to any beneficiary who objects to prove the proposal would be improper.
+By filing a petition that describes a proposed action, a fiduciary can ask the court to rule on whether the action would be an abuse.
+If the petition includes enough information, the burden shifts to any beneficiary who objects to prove the proposal would be improper.